 All faculty members at Southeastern (tenured and non-tenured) participate in an annual performance evaluation, except as provided in RUSO 3.4.7 "Unless a faculty member will not be reappointed the performance of non-tenured faculty members shall be evaluated on or before March 1, each year, and the results of the evaluation shall be placed in the personnel file of the non-tenured faculty member."
 The annual evaluation considers the faculty member's performance in the areas of teaching, research, and service.
 While the annual reviews recognize a fourth category (non-teaching or administrative duties), for the purpose of the post-tenure review these activities would fall under the category of service.
-Southeastern uses the evaluation process to review the performance of its faculty, and also as an opportunity to improve the performance of its faculty.
-Non-tenured faculty who are on a tenure track are expected to view the annual evaluation process as an opportunity to find out if they are on the right track for being granted tenure and to obtain the advice, counseling, and support which will lead to the granting of tenure.
+Southeastern uses the evaluation process to review the performance of its faculty who are on a tenure track are expected to view the annual evaluation process as an opportunity to find out if they are on the right track for being granted tenure and to obtain the advice, counseling, and support which will lead to the granting of tenure.
 Tenured faculty are expected to view the process as an indication of whether or not their performance is meeting the standards expected of them and also as an opportunity to obtain the counseling and support which is necessary to improve performance and productivity.